nathanmcmillan/scroll-and-sigil-js/README.md

 - Sector and triangle map generator is broken
 - When saving/exporting a map.
 Need to include all entity information.
 When exporting entire tape, can be separate

+- Entity wad animation needs to specify sprite for each frame, so that animations can span multiple sprite sheets
+- Tiles should just be paint:sprite index from regular paint image

 ### Low Priority

 - Forward rendered light shader